 - Thorough knowledge of education principles, practices and procedures; thorough knowledge of the principles and methodology of effective teaching; with knowledge of special education practices preferred.

-- Previous teaching experience in special education preferred.
+- Previous teaching experience in EL preferred.

 - Good oral, written, and interpersonal communication that is maintained during high-stress and crisis situations.